 Tuesday, March 27, 2012

-Binding Tanner's Reunion
+Binding Tanner's Reunion - special instructions for emily k

 Tanner Reunion is finally quilted, and ready for binding.
 My last quilt had a slight waviness along the edges.
 After some research, I'm trying a new method for adding binding to a quilt.
 I think it helps to protect the integrity of the shape.
-Basically, you wait until the binding is sewn on to the top of your quilt before trimming batting and backing fabric.
+Basically, you wait until the binding is sewn on to your quilt top before trimming batting and backing fabric.
 I'm probably the last one to figure that out :)

 Mitered Corners: